mhazrd/dog_breed_classifier/README.md

 ### Project Overview:

 It's not easy to differentiate multiple dog breeds, but with an advancement of machine learning, deep learning algorithm can determine dog breeds better than human.
 The high accuracy will make the model be used in a mobile app to help users to know what dog breeds he is looking at.
-Given multiple images including multiple dog breeds, the deep learning model will be trained to classify its breeds.
+Given multiple images including multiple dog breeds, the deep learning model will be trained to classify their breeds.
 This will be a example of image classification task.
 In this project, images of different dog breeds are used to train Convolutional neural network model

 ### Problem Statement: